NishchithRao-hub/Story-Sage/README.md

 from huggingface_hub import login login()
 ```
-Llama2-7B developed by Meta is available for use publically upon request.
-Therefore before you can use, you need to request for access on Hugging Face.
+Llama2-7B developed by Meta is available for use publically only upon request.
+Therefore before use, you need to request for access on Hugging Face.
 Please follow the below steps to request for access:
 1. Visit [this](https://huggingface.co/meta-llama/Llama-2-7b) page on Hugging Face, fill the application to request for Llama 2 access.
 2. You will receive an email to the registered email ID once the access has been granted.